Kraśnik: WWII and Holocaust

-Following the invasion of Poland by Nazi Germany and the Soviet Union in World War II, Kraśnik was taken over by the Soviets in 1939 and later by the Nazis during Operation Barbarossa.
+Following the invasion of Poland by Nazi Germany and the Soviet Union in World War II, Kraśnik was occupied by Nazi Germany.
 It was the site of the Budzyń concentration camp, where the prisoners worked for the Heinkel Flugzeugwerke, an initially Polish aircraft production factory which had been taken over by the Germans.
 This camp, with around 3,000 Jews, became a subcamp of Majdanek.

 There was another labor camp in Kraśnik called the WIFO Labor Camp, Kraśnik Labor Camp, or Arbeitslager Skret, lit.
 'Skret Labor Camp', located in the ghetto at Szkolna and Bóżnicza streets.
 It held a similar number of inmates (around 3,000), most of whom were murdered.

 From a population of more than 5,000 Kraśnik Jews, only an estimated 350 survived the Holocaust; most or all of these survivors left Poland.